-We arrived in the States early June and spent the most of June getting our new life started.
+We arrived in Atlanta, GA early June and spent the most of our first month here getting our new life started.

 Next on the List – a Bank Account

 With our new licenses in hand, a copy of our passports and a signed lease agreement, we were off to the bank.
 It took a bit of paperwork but overall, went rather smoothly.
 We opened a regular checking account, and off we went.
 Getting a credit card right away was not possible, but we were soon able to apply for a secured card.
 This was a first and important step in building our credit history.

 Moving into our First House

 Moving day arrived, and we loaded our suitcases into David’s car and drove off to our new home.
 Just around the corner (really, we were actually within walking distance of David’s house).

 They had a couple of extra furniture pieces that were brought over and so we had beds to sleep in and a table to eat at.
 We found some more bedroom furniture at a consignment store (highly recommend this when shopping for “new” stuff), and headed to Walmart for the rest, in our borrowed car.

 I haven’t shopped at a Walmart again quite like that day.
 You can just imagine: Multiple carts loaded with kitchenware, electronics, bedding, towels… the list goes on and on.
 We squeezed it all into the car and headed home to unpack.